pikvm/pikvm/pages/Community_FAQ.md

 - Please look at all pins on Discord
 - Please look in #news on Discord

-### I want the v3 hat!!
-Where do I get it??
-- At this time it is not available, due to the current pandemic the factories are running at a much slower rate

 ### HELP!!
 Something isn't working!!
 - What was the last thing or most recent thing you did?
 Did you undo it?
 - Did you hook this to anything else?
 If not why not?
 - Did you try different cables?

 ### Can you use an iPad on PiKVM?
 - Yes, with the correct hardware you can control an iPad
 - Yes, activate VNC and use JUMP app(Full featured but more expensive), or bVNC(Not recommended, lack luster features but cheap).
 RealVNC does NOT work

-### Can I use RealVNC to connect to PiKVM?
+### Can I use RealVNC/Guacamole to connect to PiKVM?
 - No, RealVNC is not a real vnc so will not work
+- No, Guacamole supports a minimum of VNC capabilities and is fundamentally incompatible with Pi-KVM (for example, it does not support JPEG for video compression).

 ### How do I add my own SSL cert?
 - If you have a certificate(:exclamation:**Making a cert falls outside the scope of PIKVM - Please reference Linux documentation**:exclamation:), replace the public key in /etc/kvmd/nginx/ssl/server.crt and private key in /etc/kvmd/nginx/ssl/server.key and restart the kvmd-nginx service.